Sufficafish/digital-garden/posts/Session Notes/Session 19 - Miller Litebringer.md

 		- I did not know many secrets, I just served as a guard there.
 However, when I was hunted down it seemed as if they could somehow transport people over long distances.
 It seems there is some magic in [[Castle Ravenloft]] that allows people to transport great distances over [[Barovia]] through some kind of teleportation magic.
 - Rather than continue waiting we head back along the west road to look for [[Ezmerelda d'Avenir|Ezmerelda]] and eventually find her alongside [[Rudolph van Richten|Van Richten]]'s wagon, though [[Rudolph van Richten|Van Richten]] is not there.
 We fill her in on our conversation with him, including that we'd convinced him to hold off his attacks on other [[Vistani]].
 - [[Ezmerelda d'Avenir|Ezmerelda]] mentions that the Bishop card represents strong devotion to some code or creed, and that we shouldn't necessarily interpret it to mean the sword is in a holy place.
 - We agree to infiltrate [[Castle Ravenloft]] right before dawn, allowing the possibility for us to escape into daylight if needed.
-We head back to the [[Durst Windmill]] to rest early and end the session there.
+We head back to the [[Durst Windmill]] to rest early, long rest, and end the session there.